Stellar Pritchard

 Stellar Angafili Makarita Pritchard (born 2003) is a poet, dancer, artist, member of Coven-Aucoin and an advocate for the LGBT community.
 She is a trans woman of Samoan descent, living in New Zealand.
 As a poet Pritchard won the 'Word Up!' competition (2019) for her powerful and acclaimed poem When you Present as Male (2019).
 She performed the poem on New Zealand's national morning news show Breakfast (2019) and most recently performed it at A Slice of Southside (2023).
 She was a part of the Auckland Writers Festival (2023).
-As a member of the House of Coven-Aucoin since 2019 Pritchard has danced and performed at several festivals and events, including Auckland Pride with the House's show Fafaganda (2023).
-Pritchard has also and published an article for Vice Magazine (2023).
+As a member of the House of Coven-Aucoin since 2019, Pritchard has danced and performed at several festivals and events, including Auckland Pride with the House's show Fafaganda (2023).
+Pritchard also published an article for Vice Magazine (2023).

 Biography

 Pritchard was born in New Zealand.
 Both of her parents are Samoan, from the villages of Tufuiopa and Tuana'i.
-She grew up in Auckland, New Zealand with her sibling's Lexiga, Heaerit and Schvok.
+She grew up in Auckland, New Zealand with her siblings Lexiga, Heaerit and Schvok.
 She attended St Paul's College (2015-2020).
 During her time at St Paul's College, Pritchard was the only female student as well as the only openly Trans person at 16.

 At school is where Pritchard was introduced to the idea of poetry by one of her teachers, Rewa Worley.
 Worley was able to demystify poetry from something exclusive and inaccessible to a tool for speaking yourself into existence and affirming one's own experience.
 Inspired by this, Pritchard wrote her poem When you Present as Male (2019) and performed it at the annual Word Up!
 Competition.
 Word Up! is an annual performance competition held in West Auckland that gives 13 - 21-year-olds the opportunity to present their original artistic words.
 Pritchard used her poem as a vehicle to come out as Trans and celebrate who she is, speaking herself into existence.
 Her powerful message, masterful word smithery as well as her deep vulnerability and bravery deeply moved the audience the won her the Grand Prize of the competition (2019).
 She was invited to perform the poem on several local radio shows, slam poetry events, her school and New Zealand's national morning news show on TVNZ1s Breakfast (2019).

 Pritchard also recently performed her poem in a variety show alongside poet Dominic Hoey and Musician-Singer Roy Irwin at Aucklands, The Wine Cellar (2023).

 The poem is an ode to Pritchard's journey and a celebration of those who have supported, helped and uplifted her to be her best, biggest, brightest and most beautiful authentic self.
 She names them individually, acknowledging their hand in her story.